sipcapture/homer/docs/OOM.md

 Memory profile: bounded by one row group regardless of partition size, so a 512MB target safely compacts 76×77MB files on a writer capped well under the multi-GB working set the DuckDB merge required.
+Measured with `TestScaleMergeMemoryIsBounded`: growing the partition 8x (97MB -> 779MB, 1.6M -> 13.1M rows) moved peak Go heap only from 870MB to 1046MB.
+That heap is the Arrow merge's own and is **not** covered by DuckDB's `memory_limit`, so size the container for it separately.
 The retirement `DELETE` reads the partition to confirm the files are fully covered, and runs with `threads = 1` to keep that scan's memory bounded too.

 > Note: the search node picks up the new snapshot on its next periodic catalog
 > refresh, exactly as it does for a normal writer flush.